Q&A: Banu Defender

 Now, you can purchase both ships as part of the Banu Pack!
 This exclusive 2-ship pack is available for a limited time.
 The Defender and Merchantman can also be bought individually in two models: Standard and War Bond.
 This special sale ends on May 1, 2017.

 Meet the Banu Defender, a multi-crew fighter whose patchwork design highlights technology from a variety of species.
-Though cargo space is limited, the Defender features modest accommodations for its crew and provides easy access to components.
-The Defender gets its name from the role it serves: the first line of defense against enemy attacks.
-That’s why the Defender makes the ideal companion to the Merchantman: one to do the heavy hauling and the other to perform the deadly dogfighting.
-Every Banu merchant knows an investment in defense is an investment in their livelihood.
+Featuring modest accommodations for its crew and easy access to components, the Defender gets its name from the role it serves: the first line of defense against enemy attacks.
+That's why the Defender makes the ideal companion to the Merchantman: one to do the heavy hauling and the other to perform the deadly dogfighting.

 The Defender is being offered for the first time as a limited concept sale.
 This means that the ship design meets our specifications, but it is not yet ready to display in your Hangar, fight in Arena Commander or fly in the Alpha.
 All revenue collected from Concept Sales goes directly to supporting the development of Star Citizen; to building a game with a scale and depth that’s never been accomplished in games before.
 Your contributions directly finance the hundreds of developers striving to create the Best Damn Space Sim ever and the team engaging with the Best Damn Community Ever.
 Concept Sale profits don’t go to shareholders or personal pockets; they go directly into developing a better game.
 Star Citizen wouldn’t exist without the continued support of our backers.